TommyStarK/vault-k8s/README.md

 # vault-k8s

 `vault-k8s` is an attempt to ease the setup of a Vault cluster running on Kubernetes.
-The aim of this repository is to facilitate the deployment of an high-availability 5 nodes Vault cluster using the Raft integrated storage.
+The aim of this repository is to facilitate the deployment of a high availability 5 nodes Vault cluster using the Raft integrated storage.
 A tiny script `vk` whitin this repo will help to achieve that.

-The idea is to have an ad-hoc, reproducible, configurable, extendable way of deploying a Vault cluster in a dedicated cluster.
-It also helps to deploy the agent on the Kubernetes cluster(s) of your choice, giving you the freedom to fetch secrets from your Vault and inject them before scheduling pods.
+The idea is to have an ad-hoc, reproducible, configurable, extendable way of deploying a Vault cluster in a dedicated infrastructure.
+It also helps to deploy the agent injector on the Kubernetes cluster(s) of your choice, giving you the freedom to fetch secrets from your Vault and inject them before scheduling pods.

+This repository is very opinionated and mostly built thanks to [hashicorp/vault-helm](https://github.com/hashicorp/vault-helm) and [hashicorp/vault-k8s](https://github.com/hashicorp/vault-k8s).

 You will find a [section](https://github.com/TommyStarK/vault-k8s#production-readiness) gathering the different links I found useful to decide how to properly deploy this stack to be used in production and meet my needs/constraints.
 It covers things like capacity planning, pod resources, data persistence, using Ingress, rolling updates and self-monitoring.